 Sea ice is a key component of the climate system, and a headline indicator of climate change.
-It is also a very multi-variate environment with processes unfolding at a wide range of spatial and temporal scales.
-Long-term, stable, and error-characterized CDRs of the sea-ice environment are required for key applications such as monitoring climate change at global (Comiso et al. 2017b; Parkinson 2019; Trewin et al. 2021) and local scale (Cooley et al. 2020), evaluating climate simulations (Notz and SIMIP Community 2020; Roach et al. 2020; Davy and Outten 2020), providing input and boundary conditions to reanalyses (Hersbach et al. 2020; Lellouche et al. 2021) or combined model- and data-driven inference about future Arctic climate (Notz and Stroeve 2016).
-Because of the harshness and remoteness of the polar regions, sea ice CDRs rely mainly upon satellite Earth Observation data, supported by a limited but indispensable set of in situ observations (such as buoys, moorings, submarine and ship expeditions and flight campaigns).
+It 110 is also a very multi-variate environment with processes unfolding at a wide range of spatial and 111 temporal scales.
+Long-term, stable, and error-characterized CDRs of the sea-ice environment are 112 required for key applications such as monitoring climate change at global (Comiso et al. 2017b; 113 Parkinson 2019; Trewin et al. 2021) and local scale (Cooley et al. 2020), evaluating climate 114 simulations (Notz and SIMIP Community 2020; Roach et al. 2020; Davy and Outten 2020), 115 providing input and boundary conditions to reanalyses (Hersbach et al. 2020; Lellouche et al. 116 2021) or data-driven inference about future Arctic climate (Notz and Stroeve 2016).
+Because of 117 the harshness and remoteness of the polar regions, sea ice CDRs rely mainly upon satellite Earth 118 Observation (EO) data, supported by a limited but indispensable set of in situ observations (such 119 as buoys, moorings, submarine and ship expeditions and flight campaigns).
+120